ThibSrb/iter-tree/README.md

 # iter-tree

-This library provide an easy way to transform iterators into trees.
+This library provides an easy way to convert between iterators and tree structures in both directions.
 This can be useful when building simple parsers to convert a stream of token into a tree of token.

-It provide two types of tree:
+It extends iterators with two functions :

-- The default one, `Tree` is based on `Vec` from the standard library.

-- The second one is based on `VecDeque` from the standard libray.
+- `tree` that maps the iterator to an iterator of `Tree` that can be collected to a `Tree`.

+- `tree_deque` that maps the iterator to an iterator of `TreeDeque` that can be collected to a `TreeDeque`.
   To get this one, you have to activate the `deque` feature flag.

-The goals for the future of this crate includes but are not limited to :

-- Providing other types of Trees, notably some that separate the item that inited and terminated a branch.
-- Adding more methods to build Trees such as for example a `tree_map` and `tree_deque_map` method that would map the item before including it in the Tree.
+Both type of trees implement the `IntoIterator` trait.

 ## Usage